 The following can be considered optional although I would stongly recommend:

 For tools you need a drill, a fine needle file (<3mm diameter) or dremel, 1.5mm hex driver, + screwdriver and some good double sided foam tape.
-I also used the tools below to make the install cleaner:
+I also used the tools below to make the install cleaner but are not crucial:

 Step 1: Remove the old gear